 BUT ALL THIS IS A STRONG SELF-DECEPTION.
 Accidents always happen, and most importantly it can happen to the very best drivers around.

-But if there is one way by which you can ensure that these accidents are kept to a minimum, it is taking up comprehensive driving lessons in Newcastle.
+But if there is one way by which you can ensure that these accidents are kept to a minimum, it is taking up comprehensive driving lessons in Newcastle, NSW.
 Those who have never taken control of the steering wheel, this is their first step to becoming a responsible driver.

 Take a Look at the Common Blunders To Avoid: